nickpending/nickpending.github.io/_posts/2024-10-31-announcing-censyspy.md

 1. DNS Records: Finding FQDNs through both forward and reverse DNS lookups
 2. SSL/TLS Certificates: Identifying additional FQDNs from certificate Subject Alternative Names (SANs)

 The tool can combine these data sources to provide a more complete picture of your targets.
-We have the `--days` feature so we can sortakinda get at *"what's new"* data.
-It's not perfect, but it's workable given the API limitations. *Note: the API isn't limited, Censys just doesn't expose a `first_seen` parameter for us to use*
+There is a `--days` feature so you can sortakinda get at *"what's new"* data.
+It's not perfect, but it's workable given the API limitations. *Note: The API isn't limited, Censys just doesn't expose a `first_seen` parameter for us to use.*

 ## Use